Convex Relaxations of ReLU Neural Networks Approximate Global Optima in Polynomial Time: Main Results

 The convex problem \eqref{gatedconvex} was first introduced in \cite{mishkin2022fast}, where they first solve the unconstrained problem and decompose it into cone constraints to solve the original problem \eqref{approxconvex}.
 The problem is further equivalent to

 due to triangle inequality.
 We use a similar strategy that was introduced in \cite{mishkin2022fast}: first, we show that the unconstrained problem enjoys good approximation guarantees, even though we use only a subsample of the whole possible hyperplane arrangement patterns.
 After that, for global optimum $\{w_i^{*}\}_{i=1}^{m}$ of problem \eqref{gatedconvex_simpler}, we find $u_i, v_i \in \mathcal{K}_{D_i}$ that satisfies $u_i - v_i = w_i^{*}$ and minimal norm sum $\lVert u_i \rVert_2 + \lVert v_i \rVert_2$.
-We find that this decomposition does not increase the norm up to $O(\sqrt{\log(2n)})$ factor, finally leading to the guarantee to the original problem.
+We find that this decomposition does not increase the norm up to $O(\sqrt{\log 2n})$ factor, finally leading to the guarantee of the original problem.
+A novel duality-based analysis of the unconstrained problem and obtaining a relative optimality gap (\cref{c3.10}) and an analysis using Gordon's comparison to understand how ``sharp" each cone may be (\cref{conesharp}) are the major technical contributions of our paper.